shane-kercheval/data-science-template/README.md

 ## Repo structure

 ```
 ├── README.md                  <- You are here
 │
-├── config                        <- Directory for yaml configuration files for model training, scoring, etc
-│   ├── logging                   <- Configuration of python loggers
-│
+├── artifacts/                 <- All non-code/document artifacts (e.g. data, models, etc.).
-├── data                          <- Folder that contains data used or generated.
+│   ├── data/                  <- Folder that contains data (used or generated).
-│   ├── external                  <- Data from third party sources.
+│   │   ├── external/          <- Data from third party sources.
-│   ├── raw                       <- The original, immutable data dump.
+│   │   ├── interim/           <- Intermediate data that has been transformed.
 (This directory is excluded via .gitignore)
-│   ├── interim                   <- Intermediate data that has been transformed.
+│   │   ├── processed/         <- The final, canonical data sets for modeling.
 (This directory is excluded via .gitignore)
-│   ├── processed                 <- The final, canonical data sets for modeling.
+│   │   ├── raw/               <- The original, immutable data dump.
 (This directory is excluded via .gitignore)
+│   ├── models/                <- Trained model objects (TMOs), model predictions, and/or model summaries
+│   │   ├── archive/           <- Folder that contains old models.
+│   │   ├── current/           <- The current model being used by the project.
+│   │   ├── experiments/       <- Contains experimentss and experiments output (e.g. yaml/html showing performance of experiments.)
 │
+├── code/                      <- All source-code (e.g. SQL, python scripts, notebooks, unit-tests, etc.)
+│   ├── config/                <- Directory for yaml configuration files for model training, scoring, etc
+│   ├── notebooks/             <- All notebooks in projects.
+Users should attempt to separate reporting/exploring (notebooks) and processing (scripts).
+│   │   ├── archive/           <- Previous notebooks that are outdated or no longer applicable.
+│   │   ├── deliver/           <- Notebooks shared with others.
+│   │   ├── develop/           <- Current notebooks being used in development.
+│   ├── ├── template.ipynb     <- Template notebook for analysis with useful imports and helper functions.
+│   ├── scripts/               <- Source-code for the project.
+Should contain most of the processing, model development, and business logic.
+Code should be modular and reusable.
+│   │   ├── helpers/           <- Helper scripts used in the main files files
+│   │   ├── sql/               <-
+│   │   ├── file.py            <- python script
+│   │   ├── file.R             <- R script
+│   ├── tests/                 <- Files necessary for running model tests (see documentation below)
+│   │   ├── test_files/        <- Files that help run unit tests, e.g. mock yaml files.
+│   │   ├── test_file.py       <- python unit-test script
+│   │   ├── test_file.R        <- R unit-test script

-├── doc                           <- All documentation, data dictionaries, manuals, and final reports and deliverables.
+├── docs/                      <- All documentation, data dictionaries, manuals, and final reports and deliverables.
-│   ├── data                      <- Location to place documents describing results of data exploration, data dictionaries, etc.
+│   ├── data/                  <- Location to place documents describing results of data exploration, data dictionaries, etc.
-│   ├── model                     <- Model documentation
+│   ├── model/                 <- Model documentation
+│   │   ├── archive/
+│   │   ├── baseline_model/
+│   │   ├── current_model/
-│   ├── project                   <- Project documentation, including project charter, and results.
+│   ├── project/               <- Project documentation, including project charter, and results.
-│   │   ├── deliverables          <- All generated and sharable deliverables.
+│   │   ├── deliverables/      <- All generated and sharable deliverables.
 │
-├── figures                       <- Generated graphics and figures to be used in reporting and analysis.
+├── figures/                   <- Centralized location for all figures and diagrams.
-│   ├── deliverables              <- Generated graphics and figures to be used in reporting.
-│   ├── docs                      <- Graphics and figures to be used in documentation.
-│   ├── archive                   <- Previous figures that are outdated or no longer applicable.
-│   ├── [etc]                     <- Various folders to organize figures (e.g. model evaluation).
+│   │   ├── archive/
+│   │   ├── deliverables/
+│   │   ├── docs/
 │
-├── models                        <- Trained model objects (TMOs), model predictions, and/or model summaries
-│   ├── archive                   <- Previous models that are outdated or no longer applicable.
-(This directory is excluded via .gitignore)
 │
-├── notebooks
-│   ├── develop                   <- Current notebooks being used in development.
-│   ├── deliver                   <- Notebooks shared with others.
-│   ├── archive                   <- Previous notebooks that are outdated or no longer applicable.
-│   ├── template.ipynb            <- Template notebook for analysis with useful imports and helper functions.
-│
-├── references                    <- Data dictionaries, manuals, and all other explanatory materials.
-│
-├── src                           <- Source data for the sybil project
-│   ├── archive                   <- Previous scripts that are outdated or no longer applicable.
-│   ├── helpers                   <- Helper scripts used in main src files
-│   ├── sql                       <- SQL source code
-│   ├── ingest_data.py            <- Script for ingesting data from different sources
-│   ├── generate_features.py      <- Script for cleaning and transforming data and generating features used for use in training and scoring.
-│   ├── train_model.py            <- Script for training machine learning model(s)
-│   ├── score_model.py            <- Script for scoring new predictions using a trained model.
-│   ├── postprocess.py            <- Script for postprocessing predictions and model results
-│   ├── evaluate_model.py         <- Script for evaluating model performance
-│
-├── tests                         <- Files necessary for running model tests (see documentation below)
-│   ├── test_files                <- Directory where artifacts and results of tests are saved to be compared to the sources of truth.
-Only .gitkeep in this directory should be synced to Github
-│   ├── test.py                   <- Runs the tests defined in test_config.yml and then compares the produced artifacts/results with those defined as expected in the true/ directory
-│
-│
 ├── Makefile                   <- Makefile with commands like `make data` or `make train`
-├── run.py                        <- Simplifies the execution of one or more of the src scripts
 ├── requirements.txt           <- Python package dependencies
+├── DESCRIPTION                <- R package dependencies

 ```

-The project structure was heavily influenced by - https://github.com/cmawer/reproducible-model.

-## Project Requirements

-> This section should describe the project-specific requirements (e.g. python3.9).

-# Project Overview
+# Project Details

-TBD

-## Goal

-TBD

-## Result/Deliverables

-TBD

-## Limitations

-TBD

-## Next Steps

-TBD

-## Notes

-TBD
+- see [docs/project/]